 I am also Jewish, and being part of a culture that’s been persecuted for so long can prepare a person pretty well for understanding the concept of sound money, especially money that is unconfiscatable.
-I don’t want to get into all that history, but suffice to say, if Bitcoin had been around in the years leading up to WWII, my family that fled to the United States could have done so with far more than just the clothing on their backs.
+I don’t want to get into all that history but suffice it to say, if Bitcoin had been around in the years leading up to WWII, my family that fled to the United States could have done so with far more than just the clothing on their backs.

-But back to 2013… At the time there really weren’t many options for buying bitcoin.
+At the time, there weren’t many options for buying Bitcoin.
 Mt.
 Gox was still functioning.
 Localbitcoins was around and didn’t require KYC back then, but I hadn’t heard of it yet.

 And then there was Coinbase.

 “Holy sh$t.
 Look at this, ” I said to myself.
-Coinbase had a polished app, and despite the wait time back then between depositing USD and the ability to buy bitcoin, I was impressed, and for good reason.
-At the time Coinbase was revolutionary, and while I vehemently disagree with how they’ve evolved as a company over time, it’s fair to say that Coinbase is responsible for onboarding a huge number of Bitcoiners, including me.
-And for that they should be commended.
+Coinbase had a polished app, and despite the wait time back then between depositing USD and the ability to buy Bitcoin, I was impressed, and for a good reason.
+At the time, Coinbase was revolutionary, and while I vehemently disagree with how they’ve evolved as a company over time, it’s fair to say that Coinbase is responsible for onboarding a considerable number of Bitcoiners, including me.
+And for that, they should be commended.

-And most importantly, the Bitcoin ecosystem has changed… for the better.
+And most importantly, the Bitcoin ecosystem has changed… For the better.

-Bitcoin for me is not just about revolutionizing the global monetary system by introducing sound money.
+Bitcoin, for me, is not just about revolutionizing the global monetary system by introducing sound money.
 Bitcoin is about choice.
 You don’t have to use it.
-No one is forcing you, and hopefully, no one ever will, even if at that point, you’d be stupid not to.
+No one is forcing you, and hopefully, no one ever will, even if, at that point, you’d be stupid not to.
 This ability to choose is part of why I love Bitcoin so much.

-But back in 2013, when it came to buying bitcoin, there really wasn’t that much of a choice.
-If you were a noob like me, Coinbase was the go-to, and frankly, the only option that wasn’t sketchy for an outsider.
-It would be awhile before I’d read the White Paper and the Cypherpunk Manifesto and came to understand the importance of things like privacy.
+But back in 2013, when it came to buying Bitcoin, there really wasn’t much of a choice.
+If you were a noob like me, Coinbase was the go-to and, frankly, the only option that wasn’t sketchy for an outsider.
+It would be a while before I’d read the White Paper and the Cypherpunk Manifesto and came to understand the importance of things like privacy.
 So even while LocalBitcoins could have been a better option back then, it just wasn’t something I cared about.
 Since those early days for me, I have changed a lot.